PABannier/sparseglm/README.md

 A fast and modular coordinate descent solver for sparse generalized linear models with **convex** and **non-convex** penalties.

-The algorithm behind `sparseglm` is explained [here](https://arxiv.org/abs/2204.07826).
+The optimization algorithm is explained [here](https://arxiv.org/abs/2204.07826).
 This work has been accepted at NeurIPS 2022.
-It provides theoretical guarantees of convergence and extensively demonstrates the superiority of this solver over existing ones.
+It offers theoretical guarantees of convergence and demonstrates the superiority of this solver over existing alternatives.
 The original package written in pure Python can be found
 here: [skglm](https://github.com/scikit-learn-contrib/skglm).

 `sparseglm` leverages [Anderson acceleration](https://github.com/mathurinm/andersoncd)